Documentation of Aro [tei], A Torricelli language of Papua New Guinea

 The Aro language [tei] (which is listed under the name ‘Torricelli’ in Ethnologue and some other sources) is spoken by around 500 people in the Sandaun Province of Papua New Guinea.
 It belongs to the Kombio sub-branch of the Kombio-Arapesh branch of the Torricelli family.
 Whereas the Arapesh branch of the Kombio-Arapesh branch is well documented, the Kombio branch is underdescribed.
 This documentation project will result in the first major documentation and book-length description of any language of the Kombio branch.

-This deposit contains a collection of video recordings of narratives, songs, and conversations in the Aro language, accompanied by annotations in ELAN and various other materials produced as part of this documentation project (see the Deposit Contents section for details).
+This collection contains a collection of video recordings of narratives, songs, and conversations in the Aro language, accompanied by annotations in ELAN and various other materials produced as part of this documentation project (see the Collection Contents section for details).
 All of these materials were collected by Andrey Drinfeld, a linguistics PhD student at the State University of New York at Buffalo.

 The Aro speaking community lives in nine villages (Selep, Brau, Mup, Fatundu, Kolembi, King, Wisamol, Afua, and Riworip) in the Torricelli Mountains in Sandaun Province of Papua New Guinea.
 The Torricelli Mountains area, where the Aro people live, has rugged terrain and is mostly covered with thick rain forest.
 It also stands out as having one of the highest language densities in the world (for example, there are more than ten languages located within a ten kilometer radius from the area where the Aro people live).